Don (2006 Hindi film): Development

 Farhan Akhtar conceived the idea to remake the 1978 film of the same name after listening to a remixed version of a song from the original film.
 In early 2005, media started reporting that Akhtar was planning to remake the film, but rather than confirming the news, he revealed that though he was writing the screenplay based on the film, he would take the final decision after completing the script.
 The director co-wrote the film with his father, Javed Akhtar, who had also written the original film with Salim Khan.

 Akhtar revealed that the reason behind the remake was a desire to give a new treatment to "a fantastic film which he enjoyed watching as a child", and create an adaptation that he thought would suit modern times.
-He found the film a little ahead of its time.
-And, he thought so because of the narration, dialogue, and the writing style, which he thought was very modern even for its time.
+He found the film a little ahead of its time because of the narration, dialogue, and the writing style, which he deemed modern for the time of its release.
 Akhtar said, "Don is the one film from that time that in my mind lends itself to being remade today.
 So today, when you adapt it, it fits very easily into a contemporary space.
 I think it fits into the modern sensibility of movie viewing."
 Additionally, he wanted to pay tribute to the stars and makers of the original film, the 1970s era in general, and the films made by Salim–Javed and Amitabh Bachchan.

 In order to suit the modern sensibility, several changes were introduced.
 Akhtar changed a number of aspects of the climax as he felt the original ending was outdated for today's audiences.
 On the other hand, a number of elements from the original were retained in the new film, notably the background score, two songs, some dialogue, and some situations, all of which Akhtar believed were fine in the original, saying that not including them would be a crime.